phxql/vm-backup/README.md

 Uh oh.

+## What happens if I change the VM on the external drive without updating the hash index?

+Uh oh.
+Don't do that.
+Bad.
+Very bad.

 ## Can I use this to back up my production VMs?

 I haven't tested it that thoroughly that I would recommend that.
 But I can't and won't stop you.
 Please report back how